Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Experimental Confirmation

 The random LP in Definition \ref{def:random_lp} is Model 1 of \citet{todd1991probabilistic}.
 Variants of this model have been analyzed by \citet{anstreicher1993average,ye1994toward,anstreicher1999probabilistic} to elucidate the average performance of interior-point methods.
 One can observe that $\hat{x}$ and $\hat{s}$ are the optimal primal-dual solution because they are feasible and satisfy the complementary slackness condition $\hat{x}^\top\hat{s} = 0$.
 Components of $\hat{x}_{\Theta}$ and $\hat{s}_{\bar{\Theta}}$ are all nonzero almost surely, and the LP instance has a unique optimum with optimal basis $\Theta$ almost surely.
 Since the optimal basis and the optimal solution are known prior to solving the problem, $\kappa\simplephi$ and $\|B^{-1}\|\|A\|$ used in the iteration bound results can be easily computed.
 Furthermore, replacing the cost vector $c$ with the smallest-norm cost vector $\bar{c}$ does not influence the optimality and degeneracy of $\hat{x}$ and $\hat{s}$, but $\bar{c}$ lies in $\operatorname{Null}(A)$, i.e., $A\bar{c} = 0$.
 To keep consistent with the theoretical results, we use $\bar{c}$ in the experiments.

-We run rPDHG on 100 randomly generated LP problems according to Definition \ref{def:random_lp} with $m=50$ and $n=100$.
-We use LP$_i$ to denote the $i$-th instance, where $i\in\{1,2,\dots,100\}$.
-Let $(x^{n,k},y^{n,k})$ be the iterations of the rPDHG, and we deem an instance solved when rPDHG computes a solution $(x^{n,k},y^{n,k})$ whose Euclidean distance to the optimal solution $(x^\star,y^\star)$ is smaller than $10^{-4}$.
-After solving the problem, we define the number of Stage I (optimal basis identification) iterations to be the iteration counter after which the support set of $x^{n,k}$ remains unchanged.
-And we define the number of Stage II iterations (local convergence) to be the rest of the iterations.
+We run rPDHG on 100 randomly generated LP instances from Definition~\ref{def:random_lp}, with $m=50$ and $n=100$.
+We denote the $i$-th instance by LP$_i$, for $i=1,\ldots,100$.
+Let $(x^{\ell,k},y^{\ell,k})$ denote the raw iterates, let $\bar x^{\ell,k}$ denote the averaged primal iterate in the current inner loop, and define $s^{\ell,k}:=c-A^\top y^{\ell,k}$.
+An instance is declared solved once $ \|(x^{\ell,k},s^{\ell,k})-(x^\star,s^\star)\|_2 \le 10^{-4}, $ where $(x^\star,s^\star)$ is the optimal primal solution and dual slack vector.
+After the run terminates, we define the number of Stage-I iterations as the first recorded iteration index after which the support of the averaged primal iterate $\bar x^{\ell,k}$ matches the support of $x^\star$ and remains unchanged thereafter.
+The remaining iterations are counted as Stage~II.
+The active-set check is performed every 10 \textsc{OnePDHG} iterations, and the overall iteration limit is $10^7$.